Richard S. Sutton

 Richard Stuart Sutton (born 1957 or 1958) is a Canadian computer scientist.
-He is a professor of computing science at the University of Alberta, fellow & Chief Scientific Advisor at the Alberta Machine Intelligence Institute, and a research scientist at Keen Technologies.
-Sutton is considered one of the founders of modern computational reinforcement learning.
-In particular, he contributed to temporal difference learning and policy gradient methods.
-He received the 2024 Turing Award with Andrew Barto.
+He is a professor of computing science at the University of Alberta and chief scientific advisor at the Alberta Machine Intelligence Institute.
+In 2026, he co-founded the AI startup Oak Lab.

+Sutton is considered one of the founders of modern computational reinforcement learning, known for his contributions to temporal difference learning and policy gradient methods.
+He also proposed the "bitter lesson", an influential observation about AI scaling limits.
+In 2024, Sutton received the Turing Award alongside his supervisor Andrew Barto for their work in reinforcement learning.

-Life and education
+Early life and education

-Richard Sutton was born in either 1957 or 1958 in Ohio, and grew up in Oak Brook, Illinois, a suburb of Chicago, United States.
+Richard Sutton was born in either 1957 or 1958 in Toledo, Ohio, and grew up in Oak Brook, Illinois, a suburb of Chicago, United States.

-Sutton received his B.A. in psychology from Stanford University in 1978 before taking an MS (1980) and PhD (1984) in computer science from the University of Massachusetts Amherst under the supervision of Andrew Barto.
-His doctoral dissertation, Temporal Credit Assignment in Reinforcement Learning, introduced actor-critic architectures and temporal credit assignment.
+Sutton received his Bachelor of Arts (BA) degree in psychology from Stanford University in 1978 before taking a Master of Science (1980) and PhD (1984) in computer science from the University of Massachusetts Amherst supervised by Andrew Barto.
+His doctoral dissertation introduced actor-critic architectures and temporal credit assignment.

 He was influenced by Harry Klopf's work in the 1970s, which proposed that supervised learning is insufficient for AI or explaining intelligent behavior, and trial-and-error learning, driven by "hedonic aspects of behavior", is necessary.
 This focused his interest to reinforcement learning.